 As I entered my adult life, I became my mom.
 I LOVE working!
 It’s my passion.
 I was a culinary chef and pastry chef during my 20s and 30s.
 I worked full time with several caterers and created my own wedding cake business.
 Like all workaholics, I worked 17-hour days and loved every second of it.
 However, after years of this, I burned out and got sick of baking.

 After I got married in my mid 30s, my husband and I realized that we wanted to change our lives.
 We decided to move to Hawaii.
 We first spent 18 months in Vegas so we could spend some time with our niece and nephews while they were little.
 We stayed in a beautiful condo hotel in Lake Las Vegas and stumbled upon the continuous stream of social media training and LIVE internet marketing events offered in Vegas.
 I attended a different live event or course almost every week.
-Within a year, I had absorbed so much information that I was teaching online courses to all my friends.
+Within a year, I had absorbed so much information that I was teaching online marketing to all my friends.
 Word of mouth spread quickly and guess what happened?
-By the time we moved to Hawaii, I was once again working 17-hour days on my new business.
+By the time we moved to Hawaii, I was once again working 17-hour days on this new business.

 I really love working.
 No … I REEEEALLY love working!
 I especially love creating a plan, researching it, and orchestrating its perfect execution.
 The only problem is, I don’t like slowing down or taking any breaks because I feel that it slows my progress toward completing my project.
 I like to move fast!
 However, once I am into the project, especially the research phase, the level of detail—along with the size, shape, and scope of the project—grows along with my knowledge and understanding.
 This creates so much perfectly intertwined, detailed perfection that I can’t possibly complete the task within my allotted time frame.
 So, my life once again became filled with 17-hour workdays, which threw me completely out of balance.
 I watched my puppy and my husband heading off to the farmers’ market on Saturdays while I obsessively worked in my office.
 I realized that some things had to change.